jbylsma/docker-images/ubi8-postgres/README.md

+# ubi8-postgres

+Useful for testing PostgreSQL in an isolated environment.

-Docker container with Red Hat init images must be started with `--privileged`.
+Docker containers with Red Hat init images must be started with `--privileged`.